 Stay tuned about new firmware and client code updates by subscribing to our mailing list.

 The client tools are required if you want to test or flash new firmware on your ColorHug, or test new calibration correction files.
-If you are not running Fedora or Ubuntu you may need to compile and build the client tools tarball.
+If you are not running an up-to-date Linux distro you may need to compile and build the client tools tarball.